mzipay/Aglyph/README.txt

 Aglyph is not a "full stack;" only dependency injection support is provided.

-Aglyph does not support type 1 (interface) dependency injection at this time.

 For the definitive introduction to the Dependency Injection pattern, please read Martin Fowler's article "Inversion of Control Containers and the Dependency Injection pattern"